Wilo/roku_remote/README.md

 <br>
 * Remember its IP address as you'll need to enter it as shown in the image above
 <br><br>
+You shouldn't really need to use the power button as most Rokus will turn on when the input receives power from the TV.
+However it may be useful for turning the Roku OFF.
+<br><br>
 Runs on Python2 or Python3
 <br>
 Ensure tkinter is installed: